matthewauwasd/ClassyMates/README.md

 ## User Stories

 * As a user, I want to post a question in a class group.
-* As a user, I want to view a list of posts in a class group.
+* As a user, I want to view multiple posts in a class group.
 * As a user, I want to add a comment in a post.
+* As a user, I want to view multiple comments in a class post.